Temzasse/styled-layout/README.md

 };
 ```

-You can optionally add breakpoints based on the base breakpoints for `Up/Down` variants for convienience.
+You can optionally add `Up/Down` variants for your breakpoints by omiting the other min/max value.

-> **NOTE:** the name of the variant needs to be suffixed with either `Up` or `Down`!

 ```js
 const baseBreakpoints = {